ogusarenko/mke-docs/content/docs/configuration/k0rdent-capi-providers.md

 k0rdent CAPI (Cluster API) providers allow for the creation and management of child clusters directly in popular infrastructures.

-Most k0rdent CAPI providers are disabled in MKE4 by default.
+Most k0rdent CAPI providers are disabled in MKE 4k by default.
 To enable these providers, create a `k0rdent.providers` section in the `mke4.yaml` configuration file and add them to it.
 The CAPI providers use the [same strings/names as those found in the k0rdent